StephenHB/StephenHB/README.md

-# 👋 Hello!
-I'm Stephen, PhD Researcher in Econometrics, Macroeconomics & AI

-> *"Where macroeconomic theory meets machine learning - building predictive bridges between economic cycles and algorithmic intelligence."*
+## 👋 Hello!
+I'm Stephen.
+Economist by training, ML enthusiast by passion, perpetual learner by nature.
+Exploring where data meets decision-making.

 🌐 **Research Domain**
 Expertise in **Macroeconomics**, **Financial Time Series Analysis**, and **Economertrics** using cutting-edge computational methods.
 Passionately exploring the fusion of traditional econometrics with deep learning and LLMs.